sunishkp/UCI-tuition-financial-modeler/README.md

-UCI Tuition & Financial Planning Simulator
+UCI Tuition & Financial Planning Modeler

-UCI Tuition & Financial Planning Simulator is an interactive tool that helps students estimate their tuition costs in real-time.
+UCI Tuition & Financial Planning Modeler is an interactive tool that helps students estimate their tuition costs in real-time.
 It dynamically updates to reflect tuition, fees, scholarships, and financial aid, giving users a clear understanding of their net cost.

 Tech Stack